Edward J. Thye: Governor of Minnesota

 Thye was elected the 31st lieutenant governor of Minnesota in November 1942.
 The same month, he was remarried to Myrtle Ennor Oliver; the couple remained married until his death.
 On April 27, 1943, Stassen resigned to serve in the United States Navy and Thye succeeded him as the 26th governor of Minnesota.
 He was elected governor in November 1944 by the largest margin ever for a Minnesota gubernatorial candidate.

 In the 1944 presidential election, Thye joined U.S. Senator Henrik Shipstead, an isolationist, in supporting Republican nominee Thomas E. Dewey, the governor of New York.
 Minnesota's other senator at the time, Joseph H. Ball, refused to support Dewey and crossed party lines to back Franklin D. Roosevelt, who won Minnesota's 11 electoral votes.

 During his state administration, Thye established the Department of Aeronautics, the Iron Range Rehabilitation Commission, a postwar planning commission, and a human rights commission.
 He also increased spending for highway construction and unemployment compensation.

 U.S. Senate

 Thye was elected as a United States Senator in 1946, defeating Henrik Shipstead in the Republican primary and the Democratic-Farmer-Labor nominee Theodore Jorgenson with 58.9% of the vote.
+He was re-elected in 1952 with 56.63% of the vote.
 He served in the Senate from January 3, 1947, to January 3, 1959, in the 80th, 81st, 82nd, 83rd, 84th, and 85th Congresses.
 Thye voted for the Civil Rights Act of 1957.
 He lost his 1958 reelection bid to Eugene McCarthy.